irritant/WAC-2016-Tutorial/README.markdown

 The [Mozilla Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) documentation does an excellent job of documenting the current state of the API.

 Simon Cann's book [How to Make a Noise: Frequency Modulation Synthesis](http://noisesculpture.com/how-to-make-a-noise-frequency-modulation-synthesis/) offers a great primer on FM synthesis.

+# Revision History

+* 04/2016: Initial version for presentation at WAC2016, Atlanta
+* 09/2016: Added UI to projects for presentation at Soundhackers, Toronto